lealbaugh/jvns-redesign/source/_posts/2013-10-12-day-8-julia-writes-julia-and-open-source.markdown

 The thing I forgot about open source is that open source (for me!) is *scary* and *hard*.
 Discussing bugs on mailing lists and issue trackers and submitting pull requests is *terrifying*.
-I have gone to awesome code sprints with really lovely supportive people and gone home in tears because being new to a project and trying to get work done is sometimes *so frustrating*.
+I have gone to awesome code sprints with really lovely supportive people and gone home and cried because being new to a project and trying to get work done is sometimes *so frustrating*.
 Like you can spend 12 hours trying to fix a tiny bug and get *nowhere*.
 And say ALL OF THE THINGS THAT ARE CONFUSED AND WRONG.
 IN PUBLIC.

 HOWEVER!